JCGuest/todo-redux/README.md

 Todo application using React/Redux.
 My motivation was to become more experienced with the more standard methods of implementing Redux such as using the template provided by reduxjs/toolkit.

 One small change I made to the reduxjs/toolkit: A reducer should always be a pure function.
-Using createSlice is not a pure funtion and I did not like debugging it so I wrote my own traditional, pure functional reducer.
+The toolkit seems to encourage the use of a method called 'createSlice' to create the reducers.
+I tried that first but createSlice is not a pure funtion and I did not like debugging it so I wrote my own traditional, pure functional reducer.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.